-The development of the novel and the best shielding material provoked scientist to look in several directions to take advantage from different combination, structures to obtain improved EMI SE.
-Such effort had been made by Yinju Chen et al [87] so he came with novel kind of combination by taking the composite of PANI with graphene that is further decorated with the magnetic NP's of silver and nickel.
-The composite of PANI with graphene, graphene@silver and graphene@nickle prepared by in situ polymerization with loading of 0.5, 1.0, 3.0 and 5.0 wt. %.
-These composites were subjected to analysis of their electrical and EMI SE efficiencies and found that the best combination is of graphene@silver with electrical conductivity of about 20.32 S/cm with maximum SET of 29.33 dB at 1.5 GHz.
-More on it was also concluded that the addition of filler loading increases the SE and the main mechanism behind the SE was the absorption.
-So the graphene@silver is the promising candidate for EMI shielding application.
+The development of the novel and the best shielding material provoked scientist to look in several directions to take advantage from different combination and structures to obtain improved EMI SE.
+Such effort had been made by Yinju Chen et al. [87] so they came out with a novel kind of combination by taking the composite of PANI with graphene that is further decorated with the magnetic NP's of silver and nickel.
+The composite of PANI with graphene, graphene@silver and graphene@nickle were prepared by in-situ polymerization with loading of 0.5, 1.0, 3.0 and 5.0 wt. %.
+These composites were subjected to analysis of their electrical and EMI SE efficiencies and it was found that the best combination is of graphene@silver with electrical conductivity of about 20.32 S/cm with maximum SE_T of 29.33 dB at 1.5 GHz.
+It was also concluded that the addition of filler loading increases the SE and the main mechanism behind the SE was the absorption.
+So, graphene@silver is a promising candidate for EMI shielding application.

-More on the progress in the field of EMI shielding materials, P.P Shital et al [40] came with the different strategy for getting the better results regarding to the EMI shielding.
-So, they used PC (polycarbonate)/SAN [poly (styrene-co-acrylonitrile)] blend with couple of graphene nanosheets layers that are further decorated with the nickel NP's.
+More on the progress in the field of EMI shielding materials, P.P Shital et al. [40] came with different strategy for getting the better results regarding to the EMI shielding.
+They used PC (polycarbonate) / SAN [poly (styrene-co-acrylonitrile)] blend with couple of graphene nanosheets layers that are further decorated with the nickel NP's.
 The growth of the nickel NP's on the graphene sheets were done by the uniform nucleation of the metal salts.
-For the localization of the nickel NP's on the PC phase of PC/SAN blends a two-step methodology were adopted.
-The attenuation efficiency of the blends of PC/SAN with graphene and nickel decorated with graphene were analyzed over the X and Ku band of the frequency spectrum.
-The integration of the graphene decorated with nickel NP's dramatically enhance the SE of the blends, most importantly the improved SE were observed for the case of H2 atmosphere.
-For example, blend with G-Ni showed a total SE of about -29.4 dB as compared to its counterpart that contain only the graphene sheets showed a total value of -13.6 dB with 3 wt.% loading of graphene at 18 GHz of frequency.
+For the localization of the nickel NP's on the PC phase of PC/SAN blends, a two-step methodology were adopted.
+The attenuation efficiency of the blends of PC/SAN with graphene and nickel decorated with graphene were analysed over the X and K_u band of the frequency spectrum.
+The integration of the graphene decorated with nickel NP's dramatically enhance the SE of the blends.
+Also, the annealing of the NP's in various environs also effects the SE efficiency of the blends, most importantly, an improved SE were observed for the case of H2 atmosphere.
+For example, blend with G-Ni showed a total SE of about -29.4 dB as compared to its counterpart that contain only the graphene sheets which showed a total value of -13.6 dB with 3 wt.% loading of graphene at 18 GHz of frequency.
 Blends that were decorated with nickel NP's also showed an enhanced thermal transport and storage modulus properties in comparison of the blends with graphene only.

-Further S.P Gairola et al [44] took advantage from the red mud that is available in bulk and it's a combination of different metal oxides such as $Fe_2O_3$ , $TiO_2$ , $Al_2O_3$ , $SiO_2$ , CaO and $Na_2O$ .
-Due to the presence of iron oxide and highly basic it is very hazardous to the environment.
-So, they thought of a new way to dispose of the mud alongside used as a beneficial it for the environment.
-For that purpose, they prepared composite of POT/red-mud by oxidative-in/situ polymerization process.
-The addition of 50 % mud into POT reduce its magnetic properties.
+Further, S.P Gairola et al. [44] took advantage from the red mud that is available in bulk and it was a combination of different metal oxides such as Fe_2O_3 , TiO_2 , Al_2O_3 , SiO_2 , CaO and Na_2O .
+Due to the presence of iron oxide, it is very hazardous to the environment.
+So, they thought of a new way to dispose the mud.
+For that purpose, they prepared composite of POT / red-mud by oxidative-in/situ polymerization process.
+The addition of 50 % mud into POT reduced its magnetic properties.
 The EMI-shielding was measured in X-Band (8.2-12.4) GHz of frequency spectrum to be 8.2 dB.
 It was an attempt to find the application of red mud for controlling the EM pollution.
-The values of all the parameters like wt. %, EMI SE (dB) are tabulated below.
+The values of all the parameters like wt. %, EMI SE (dB) are tabulated in Table 6.